South Carolina Casinos & Gambling Laws

 Live Gambling in South Carolina

-There are only two kinds of live gaming permitted in South Carolina.
-The state lottery vends tickets to lotto drawings.
-Also, it sells scratch-off prompt game tickets.
-There is one South Carolina casino that operates within the state, the Big M Casino.
+Only two kinds of live gaming are permitted in South Carolina.
+The state lottery sells tickets to lotto drawings and sells scratch-off promotional game tickets.
+One South Carolina casino operates within the state, the Big M Casino.

 This casino can run because it acts as a cruise casino.
-People can book a short trip on the cruise while gambling at the casino games tables.
+People can book a short trip on the cruise while gambling at the casino game tables.

-Bingo is allowed and offered by charitable administrations.
-Entries should be $3, $5 or $18.
+Bingo is allowed and offered by charitable organizations.
+Entries should be $3, $5, or $18.
 The prize pool should be publicized before the night of the gambling games and can’t be based on the amount of the prize pool.

 Gambling Laws

 South Carolina prohibits most types of gambling.
 Video poker machines, Slot machines, table games, and racing are illegal.
-The possession of gaming devices only allowed on cruise ships docked in water.
+Gaming devices are only allowed on cruise ships docked in water.

 The only types of legalized betting in South Carolina are bingo and a state lottery.
-State law allows the operation of a lottery by the state.
-Profits go towards education.
-Only traditional tickets to prompt games and lotto’ can be sold.
+State law allows the state to operate a lottery, and the profits go towards education.
+Only traditional tickets to prompt games and the lotto can be sold.

-South Carolina’s lottery can enter multi-state drawings.
-This includes Powerball and Mega Millions.
-The lottery is not allowed to operate keno games or even expand into video lottery.
+South Carolina’s lottery can enter multi-state drawings, including Powerball and Mega Millions.
+However, the lottery is not allowed to operate keno games or expand into video lottery.

 South Carolina Gambling History

 Racing was the first type of South Carolina gambling.
 Greyhounds and Horses raced in the early century.
-The traditional movement during the days after World War II ended this kind of gambling.
+The traditional movement after World War II ended this kind of gambling.

-The first type of legalized gaming in modern days was bingo.
-Only charities can offer bingo even though the Catawba Tribe operates the casino games through its exception under the Indian Gambling Regulatory Act.
+The first type of legalized gaming in modern times was bingo.
+Only charities can offer bingo, even though the Catawba Tribe operates casino games through its exception under the Indian Gambling Regulatory Act.
 Voters approved a state lottery over the constitutional referendum in 2001.